A carbon dioxide blood test measures the amount of carbon dioxide (CO2) in the blood serum.

 A test result for high bicarbonate and high pH (over 7.45) is metabolic alkalosis.
 Common causes are:

 - Low potassium levels.

-Certain respiratory disorders can also cause results that are higher than the normal range.
-Hypoventilation, which involves slow breathing and decreased removal of carbon dioxide.
+Certain respiratory disorders can also cause results higher than the normal range—hypoventilation, which involves slow breathing and decreased carbon dioxide removal.

-The most important item to rule out with high results is Cushing’s syndrome, which means that a person’s body is producing too much cortisol or that there are medications that cause the production of too much cortisol.
+The essential item to rule out with high results is Cushing’s syndrome, which means that a person’s body is producing too much cortisol or that there are medications that cause the production of too much cortisol.

 People who suffer from dementia or delirium, even in mild forms, may find that their bicarbonate levels are high or low.

-The total carbon dioxide (TCO2) blood test in these circumstances can be used as a first diagnostic effort to determine if there is anything abnormal within the body.
+In these circumstances, the total carbon dioxide (TCO2) blood test can be used as a first diagnostic effort to determine if there is anything abnormal within the body.

 Additional tests may be ordered to follow up on high or low results.

 This blood test is usually ordered even when there are no suspicions of health problems.